 Early in December, I spent a few days in Wupperthal, a small town in a valley of the Cederberg Mountains.
 I planned to return after Christmas to spend a few days in the village, ringing in the New Year with its residents.

 I did not make it back to Wupperthal.
 I awoke on New Year’s Day to the news that a raging fire had left at least 200 people homeless and several historic buildings in ruin.

 My journey to Wupperthal was the first time I had been back to start working on a book-length essay on photography and memory.

 In the winter of 1987, I spent a few miserable weeks not knowing where money for rent would come from.
-The Star’s offices in Johannesburg and ended up in Wupperthal.
+I rounded up a colleague and friend, AGRB.
+We stepped out of The Star’s offices in Johannesburg and ended up in Wupperthal.

 The following are excerpts of the introductory chapters of the essay that I had begun to work on, and that I have shelved, again, because of a lack of resources and the fire.

 In the winter of 2008, I returned to my home in South Carolina, after few days away.
 The front door was stuck.
 I pushed harder and heard a squelching sound.
 The carpets were drenched.
 There had been a plumbing failure in the apartment above mine and water had seeped through the floors.
 Thousands of books, journals and papers were destroyed, including a hand-illustrated copy of Fyodor Dostoyevsky’s Crime and Punishment.

 I retrieved a box of old negatives and prints that I had carried with me around the world.
 After I lost most of my negatives and prints during a “burglary” of my flat Yeoville, Johannesburg, in 1987, I had become protective over the remaining negatives and once rejected prints.